KennyPeanuts/pond_diversity_fcn/data_analysis/code/WL_CPOM_20Feb2013.md

 Location: Wilkes Lake, Farmville VA.
 Samples were collected E of the island.

+Description:
-Description: data represent the mass of OM fragments greater than 1mm for CPOM mass calculations removed from Ekman samples that were washed through 250 &mu;m mesh.
+* Data represent the mass of CPOM fragments greater than 1mm for CPOM mass calculations removed from Ekman samples that were washed through 250 &mu;m mesh.
+* CPOM dried at 50^o^ C.

 Created: 22 Feb 2013

-Modified -
+Modified:

+28 March 2013
+* Added final and CPOM masses for the littoral and open samples

 ### Variables: